 Who needs to comply with the Regulations?

-The NIS Regulations will be applicable to both critical infrastructure organisations (known as operators of essential services (OES)) and digital service providers (DSPs); the compliance requirements for each differ slightly.
+The NIS Regulations are applicable to both critical infrastructure organisations (known as OES (operators of essential services)) and DSPs (digital service providers); the compliance requirements for each differ slightly.

 Are you a DSP?

 DSPs encompass online marketplaces, online search engines and Cloud service providers that offer services to external bodies or customers.
 Note that Domain Name System (DNS) service providers that offer services to employees but not customers will not be in scope.

 UK DSPs are required to self-identify and register with the Information Commissioner’s Office (ICO) by 1 November 2018.
 DSP’s must be headquartered in the UK, or have appointed a UK representative.

 DSPs that are ‘small’ or ‘micro enterprises’ – those with fewer than 50 staff and/or have an annual turnover of less than €10 million – are exempt from the NIS Regulations’ requirements.
 This exemption only applies to individual organisations; those that are part of a larger group may need to consider staff headcount, turnover and balance sheet data from the whole group.

 The NIS Regulations call for DSPs to take appropriate technical and organisational measures to secure their network and information systems and adopt a risk-based approach to managing them.
 There are also tough incident response and notification requirements, which are comparable to those mandated by the EU GDPR (General Data Protection Regulation).